-Refinancing replaces an existing mortgage with a new one, and you can customize details on the new loan including the type of interest rate, the term length, and the amount borrowed.
-Speaking with a licensed mortgage consultant will help you set clear financial objectives in order to choose the most appropriate refinance package for your home loan.
+A home loan refinance replaces an existing mortgage with a new one, and you can customize details on the new loan including the type of interest rate, the term length, and the amount borrowed.
+Speaking with a licensed mortgage consultant will help you set clear financial objectives in order to choose the most appropriate package to refinance your home mortgage.

 Should I Refinance My Mortgage?

-Whether interest rates are rising or falling, refinancing is common.
-There are several benefits that homeowners find with refinancing:
+Whether interest rates are rising or falling, home loan refinance is common and there are several benefits that homeowners find with refinancing:

-- Getting a better loan: Whether you want to switch from an Adjustable Rate Mortgage to a Fixed Rate Mortgage, or simply wish to lock in a lower rate, refinancing can provide an opportunity to optimize your loan.
+- Getting a better loan: Whether you want to switch from an Adjustable Rate Mortgage to a Fixed Rate Mortgage, or simply wish to lock in a lower rate, a home loan refinance can provide an opportunity to optimize your mortgage.

 - Increase your long-term net worth: A lower interest rate on your mortgage means you’ll save money over the lifetime of the loan.
 You can use the extra cash to buy real estate for retirement, save for your child’s college fund, or buy a vacation home.

-- Make purchases with less interest: Financing expensive purchases with your home’s equity, lets you take advantage of a lower interest rate than what’s typically available on credit cards.
+- Make purchases with less interest: Financing expensive purchases with your home’s equity lets you take advantage of a lower interest rate than what’s typically available on credit cards.
 You could use a home loan refinance and pay for a wedding, college, or elderly care and potentially save money with the lower home refinance interest.

 - Tax deductible interest: Interest on your home’s mortgage is generally tax deductible.
 A licensed tax professional could assist you with determining your eligibility for any deductions.